devchristam/my-personal-website/README.md

 # My personal website build with React and TailwindCSS

-*this project has been revamp to another [repo](https://github.com/devchristam/nextjs-personal-website) with next.js ssg*
+*this project has been revamp to another [repo](https://github.com/devchristam/devchristamdotcom) with next.js*

 ## Available Scripts